 For the first five years of my life, I had a dad.
 I thought he was perfect.
 I thought he was the best dad a kid could have.
 However, at age five, he went away and wasn’t a part of my mom’s and my life very much.
 As I grew older, I found out things that I wish I didn’t know, and I disowned my father.

 I think the hardest thing for me about my dad is that I really looked up to him.
 I did not find out a lot of the things that caused me to make one of the most difficult decisions in my life until I was 19 years old.
-My mom did not have the heart to tell me the truth.
-I sometimes wish she would have so that I could have taken him off the pedestal I had put him on, but I understand she was just trying to protect me.
+When I was 19, I disowned him.
+I cut all communications.
+I took him off the pedestal I had him on when I finally realized he did not deserve it.
+I made a decision because I found out he was not a good person and felt I needed to protect my future.
+It was the right decision, but it sucks all the same.
+It is not a decision I made lightly, nor is it one I would wish anyone would ever have to make.

 There are so many things I wish I could say to him, about how he missed out on getting to know the awesome person that is me, that because he is who he is, he will never know my family, and that his mistakes and stupidity really made it hard for me and my mother.